wijjo/jiig/README.md

 The Jiig library provides useful utility functions and classes for running external commands, and for supporting other common shell command needs.

-### Limited code generation

-The `tool` sub-command can generate a tool project or basic tool script.

-The `task` sub-command can generate a basic task module.

 ## Documentation and type inspection